kjmath/portfolio/_projects/ceramic-nozzle-dev.md

 ## Nozzle material and design considerations

-These nozzles are designed for a small, rocket-powered, low-thrust, long-endurance aircraft concept described [here](https://doi.org/10.2514/1.B38104).
+These nozzles are designed for a small, rocket-powered, low-thrust, long-endurance aircraft concept described [here](https://doi.org/10.2514/1.B38104){:target="_blank" rel="noopener noreferrer"}.
 This aircraft concept utilizes a long-endurance solid rocket motor with a specially developed class of slow-burning solid rocket propellants.

 The materials and design for these nozzles should be chosen to provide a high maximum service temperature (the operating temperature of the nozzle is 1500 - 2000 K), a low thermal conductivity (< 5 W m<sup>-1</sup> K<sup>-1</sup>), and good thermal shock properties with a critical fracture temperature change $$ \Delta T_f$$ > 1000 K.

 ## Nozzle 1: Two-piece ceramic nozzle with 3D printed cellular ceramic insulator

-*This nozzle was designed in collaboration with Dr. Matthew Vernacchia, and more information can be found in our paper [here](https://doi.org/10.2514/1.B38104).*
+*This nozzle was designed in collaboration with Dr. Matthew Vernacchia, and more information can be found in our paper [here](https://doi.org/10.2514/1.B38104){:target="_blank" rel="noopener noreferrer"}.*

 Dr. Vernacchia and I designed a two-piece nozzle configuration with a 3D printed cellular ceramic nozzle insulator.
 The two-piece nozzle configuration, illustrated generally in the figure below, uses a nozzle insulator and contoured nozzle insert which are manufactured separately and then bonded together with a silica adhesive.
 The contoured nozzle insert is turned from boron nitride rod.